RqndomHax/Workshop-rest-api/REST_API.md

 ```rust
 #[get("/hello/<name>")]
 ```
-This macro can be define as:
+This macro can be defined as:
 * A request of type: GET
 * A request located at the path `/hello/`
 * A request with an unique parameter of type string